 It was unfortunate that the Corporation Commission steered the whole issue to be a question of what an opt-out should cost, which had to be dealt with piecemeal in rate-hearings with each utility and not a state-wide decision.
 These could later be increased dramatically, since as we entered 2015 all five of the commissioners got their seats with APS funding.
 The Commission was also not interested in including wireless gas and water meters in the discussions, and there was still no relief for the rural co-op customers.

-The APS opt-out plan still had a “gotcha” in it.
+The APS opt-out plan still had a "gotcha" in it.
 If an opt-out customer switches to a smart meter, he or she can’t go back to an analog meter for twelve months.
-As most people don’t know that switching to a time-of-use plan means they’ll get a smart meter, we may see some people trapped inadvertently.
+As most people don't know that switching to a time-of-use rate plan means they’ll get a smart meter, we may see some people trapped inadvertently.

 Paying to avoid harm is extortion, as many people pointed out.
 It is also against the spirit of the Americans with Disabilities Act, but politics is always about compromise when there is strength on both sides of an issue.
-What was accomplished was that four of the largest utilities in Arizona allow opt-outs, and three of them at one of the lowest costs in the country.
+What was accomplished was that four of the largest utilities in Arizona allow opt-outs, and three of them at some of the lowest costs in the country.
 That was, after all, a pretty good result.

 Two of the activist intervenors each filed an appeal of the Commission's decision.
 The appeals were considered at the Commission staff meeting on April 13, 2015, which was closed to the public so the commissioners could discuss the issue in private with their lawyer (called "executive session").

 When the audience (and recording device) was allowed back, the commissioners seemed unusually somber when they made their few comments for the public record.
 It was stated that they could choose between three options: